-As the title of this little/big rave (I haven’t decided how long it’s going to be yet I’m just prattling away here) says, Shay Gap was a “clean town”.
+As the title of this little/big rave (I haven’t decided how long it’s going to be yet, I’m just prattling away here) says he, Shay Gap was a “clean town”.

-Then the abuse started, here they were hard working truckies been on the road for days and all they wanted was a nice cold beer and a no good bartender wasn’t going to tell them what to do, their language was somewhat riper than I’m telling it.
-Didn’t matter I was adamant, go get cleaned up they could have as much beer as they liked but until they did no way!
+Then the abuse started, here they were hard working truckies, been on the road for days, and all they wanted was a nice cold beer, and a no good bartender wasn’t going to tell them what to do, their language, somewhat riper than I’m telling it.
+Didn’t matter, I was adamant, go get cleaned up, and they could have as much beer as they liked, but until they did, no way!